 Who is Eligible to Apply?

 Eligible fellows will have previous farming experience and a goal of starting or growing their own small farm business.
-Fellows should live or be willing to relocate within commuting distance of the Johnson County Historic Poor Farm and will be willing to commit to full-time employment at IVRCD in year one of the program and part-time in year 2.
+Fellows should live or be willing to relocate within commuting distance of the Johnson County Historic Poor Farm (Iowa City) and will be willing to commit to full-time employment at IVRCD in year one of the program and part-time as an employee on a regional farm in year 2.

 -

 Fellows will be considered full-time IVRCD employees during year one and will be eligible for employee benefits.
-Fellows will be considered Part-time employees in year two and will not be eligible for benefits.
 The benefit structure is as follows:

 Fellowship Year 1 Employment Benefits

-Fellows will be considered Full-Time IVRCD staff during year one and will be eligible for company benefits Including:
+Fellows will be considered Full-Time IVRCD staff during year one and will be eligible for company benefits including health, dental, vision, 401k, and paid holidays.

 Fellowship Year 2 Employment Benefits